fsdmu/musicapi/README.md

 thus preventing them from being downloaded multiple times.
 You can also download all albums and eps of an artist by  providing the link to that artist.
 When toggling download future albums of an artist all future albums of that  artist will be downloaded as well.
-To enable this feature you have to run a reoccurring job on the machine that calls the "auto_download_artist.py" script periodically.
+To enable this feature you have to run a recurring job on the machine that calls the "auto_download_artist.py" script periodically.

 The exact behavior could differ by handler to handler.